robotic-esp/latexpresents/readme.md

 ## Media
+Commands exist to insert media (images and videos) to easily be as large as possible while maintaining their aspect ratio.

 ### Fullscreen Media
 Commands exist to present images/videos in (faux) fullscreen.
 These are technically both layout and content.